Ledderhose Frequently Asked Questions

 Injection will occasionally be recommended.
 This may be of steroid or dextrose.
 The aim is to reduce the inflammation around the lump and thereby reduce its size.
 The injection is best given under ultrasound control.
 How long any improvement lasts is not predictable.

 Radiotherapy can be performed if the lumps are growing and active.
 This helps to shrink and soften the lump(s) and in some cases may stop progression for many years.
-This treatment is not currently available on the NHS in the UK, but can be obtained privately.
+This treatment has limited availability on the NHS in the UK, but can also be obtained privately.

 Cryosurgery is used in some countries.
 This treatment freezes the lump(s) and surrounding nerves.
 Sometimes several treatments are needed.
 There is no consensus on whether this treatment is effective.